m-v-nikolov/dtk-tools-py3/README.md

 pip install virtualenv
 ```

-Then navigate inside the `NotreDameRelease` directory and create an IDM virtual environment:
+Then navigate inside the`dtk-tools` directory and create an IDM virtual environment:
 ```
 virtualenv idm
 ```